3D Modeling Sculpture

 Develop a creative voice in using 3D software in an expressive way

-Create original artworks and display in the end of the semester Art & Technology exhibition
+Create original artworks and display at the end of the semester Art & Technology Exhibition

 Learn to develop low poly models for animation and gaming

 learn to speak about and present your work publicly

 Learn how to document your project and produce a 1-minute video documenting the process

 This course is a distance learning course.
 Our scheduled class sessions will be comprised of activities including: